concord-consortium/building-models/docs/delivery/1/prd.md

 * **All link API CRUD operations support both `relationVector` and `relationScalar` fields.**
 * **When `relationVector` is "vary", the API supports a `customData` field for custom relationships.**
 * **The API returns both fields (and customData if present) in all relevant responses.**
+* **Explicit Flow Node Creation**: A `create` request for `resource: "nodes"` with a property indicating a flow node (e.g., `type: "flow"` or `isFlow: true`) creates a new flow node in the model.
+The node appears in the UI and is fully functional.
+The response includes the new node's ID and properties.
+Invalid requests are rejected with clear errors.
+* **Flow Node Auto-Creation**: When a link creation request would require a flow node (e.g., connecting accumulators), the API automatically creates the flow node and returns all affected node/link IDs.
+The model remains valid and matches UI affordances.

 Each of these acceptance criteria implies thorough testing: unit tests for each handler function (ensuring correct model state changes and responses) and integration tests simulating a plugin sending the request and observing the model/UI outcome.